-On the basis of the assumptions and subject to the qualifications in this memorandum as modified and supplemented by this Annex 13 and, where applicable each of Annexes 6, 7, 8 and 9, we are of the view that the analysis in part III.3 of this memorandum of issues relating to the enforceability of the Security Documents against a Security Collateral Provider would apply in circumstances where the Security Collateral Provider is an English Charity.
+On the basis of the assumptions and subject to the qualifications in this memorandum as modified and supplemented by this Annex 13 and, where applicable-each of Annexes 6, 7, 8 and 9and subject to the analysis set out in those Annexes, we are of the view that the analysis in part III.3 of this memorandum of issues relating to the enforceability of the Security Documents against a Security Collateral Provider would apply in circumstances where the Security Collateral Provider is an English Charity.

-On the basis of the assumptions and subject to the qualifications in this memorandum as modified and supplemented by this Annex 13 and, where applicable each of Annexes 6, 7, 8 and 9, we are of the view that the analysis in part IV.3 of this memorandum would apply in circumstances where insolvency proceedings are commenced in England in respect of an English Charity.
+On the basis of the assumptions and subject to the qualifications in this memorandum as modified and supplemented by this Annex 13 and, where applicable-each of Annexes 6, 7, 8 and 9and subject to the analysis set out in those Annexes, we are of the view that the analysis in part IV.3 of this memorandum would apply in circumstances where insolvency proceedings are commenced in England in respect of an English Charity.